Tailus-UI/snippets/README.md

 - Type `tailus-cards` for Cards
 - Type `tailus-navbar` for Navbars

-Note that buttons contains many variants (size, empathis, border-radius and icon placement), to use them eficiently include all variants in the prefix by separating with ":".
+Note that buttons contains many variants (size, emphasis, border-radius and icon placement), to use them eficiently include all variants in the prefix by separating with ":".

-- eg `tailus-btn:lg:mde:leading` : size:lg empathis:medium icon-placement:leading
+- eg `tailus-btn:lg:mde:leading` : size:lg emphasis:medium icon-placement:leading
-- eg `tailus-btn:lg:low:unrounded:icon` : size:lg empathis:low icon-placement:icon-only border-radius:unrounded
+- eg `tailus-btn:lg:low:unrounded:icon` : size:lg emphasis:low icon-placement:icon-only border-radius:unrounded

 When you don't include a variant, the snippet will use the default values